rhowell42/DECAF/README.md

 - Apply Slice Cuts
   - Redraw the scene to only show slices that pass a vector of user defined slice cuts.
 - Apply Spill Cuts
   - Redraw the scene, return to the base spill of the CAF file, and only plot spills that pass a vector of user defined slice cuts.
+This will restart the event loop and plot the first spill sequentially that passes these cuts.

 ### Event Navigation
 - Next Spill